verdiur/yumenet-client/src/README.md

 #### Update
 These systems update the game loop.
 They are called by the `World` instance through the `World::update()` method.

 - First, the game prepares (*controls*) the actions to perform (i.e. should it be moving? should it change color? should it die? should anything spawn?).
+It does so by *triggering* or *stopping* actions. (i.e. move, die, spawn).
 This is where the game logic is.

-- Then, the game *triggered* or *stops* actions. (i.e. move, die, spawn).

-- The game *performs* all triggered actions.
+- The game then *performs* all triggered actions.

 #### Render
 The systems for rendering all entities are written inside of `src/sys/render.cpp`.
 These systems are called by the `World` instance through the `World::render()` method.